 Dogs lick us to console us, soothe us, and heal us.
 They’re naturally drawn to our bodies when we accidentally hurt them to make us feel better.
 Dogs are incredible creatures, and they instinctively know how to care for their owners in the event of an accident.
 When you accidentally hurt your dog, you must first stop what you’re doing and look for them.

-- If you find your dog, hold onto them carefully and calm them down.
+• If you find your dog, hold onto them carefully and calm them down.

-- If your dog is injured, you must stop the bleeding as best as possible.
+• If your dog is injured, you must stop the bleeding as best as possible.
 Protect the area around the wound with a clean cloth or a bandage until it heals – this will help reduce swelling and pain.

-- If you accidentally hit your dog with a ball or stick, the most important thing to do is to call your vet Immediately.
+• If you accidentally hit your dog with a ball or stick, the most important thing to do is to call your vet Immediately.

-- If the dog has any visible injuries, you’ll need to take them to the vet as soon as possible so that you can treat and monitor them.
+• If the dog has any visible injuries, you’ll need to take them to the vet as soon as possible so that you can treat and monitor them.

-- If the injury is mild, cleaning the wound and applying a bandage if needed is the most important thing to do.
+• If the injury is mild, cleaning the wound and applying a bandage if needed is the most important thing to do.
 You can also give them some pain relief medication if they’re in pain.

-- If their injury isn’t too severe, you can take them home and provide comfort care until their next appointment.
+• If their injury isn’t too severe, you can take them home and provide comfort care until their next appointment.

 How To Avoid Accidentally Hurting Your Dog?

-Dogs are naturally affectionate creatures; when something hurts them, they’ll do whatever it takes to make them feel better.
+Dogs are naturally affectionate creatures; when something hurts, they’ll do whatever it takes to make them feel better.
 That includes licking your skin to soothe the pain.
-If this behaviour is becoming a problem, there are a few things you can do to try and control it.
+If this behavior is becoming a problem, there are a few things you can do to try and control it.
 For example, try restraining your dog with a leash when possible.
+If that doesn’t work, spray them with water to stop the licking.
+If all else fails, be patient – accidents happen, and sometimes Pet owners need time to get over their injuries.

 Ensure you’re always supervising your dog when they’re playing – even if it’s just for a short period.
 If they get away from you too quickly or start behaving erratically, they will likely be hurt in some way and need your help.
+If your dog does get hurt, make sure to seek veterinary medical attention as soon as possible.
+In many comfortable situations, dogs may accidentally injure themselves, and the sooner you treat the injury, the better their chances of recovering fully.

 Do Dogs Understand When You Apologize?

 Dogs do understand when you apologize.
-One study found that dogs respond to apologies with more licking and playful behaviour when the person apologizing is their owner rather than a stranger.
+One study found that dogs respond to apologies with more licking and playful behavior when the person apologizing is their owner rather than a stranger.
 This may be because dogs view their owners as people they trust, which makes them feel better after an injury or mistake.

 In addition, dog owners often use language that dogs find comforting, such as saying, “I’m sorry” or “I didn’t mean it.”
 By behaving this way, owners show their dogs that they understand what happened and are remorseful for it.

+Dogs adore us unconditionally and do anything to make the chronic pain disappear when we accidentally hurt them.
+That’s why they’ll lick you – they try to soothe you and make the experience as painless as possible.
 Although dogs may not always understand our words, they know what “I’m sorry” means and immediately stop licking after you say it.
 So next time you hurt your dog, don’t be too surprised – say “thank you” and enjoy the cuddle.

 How Long Will A Dog Hold A Grudge?